 CONFLICT RESOLUTION

 Resolve conflicts from three perspectives: receiving, confronting, and mediating.
-One of the best life and work skills you could ever learn from camp.
+This is one of the best life and work skills you could ever learn from camp.

 PROBLEM-SOLVING